albert-fu/wanchain-docs/docs/wan.md

 ### WAN Supply

 The base unit of WAN is called Win.
-Blow is a list of named demonimations and their value in Win accordinly.
+Below is a list of named demonimations and their value in Win accordinly.

 | **Unit**  |**Win Value**   |**Win** |
 |:---|:---|:---|